 What is a CPAP Machine?

 CPAP therapy is the most used treatment for Obstructive Sleep Apnoea (OSA) and has been shown to treat the symptoms of OSA effectively.
-A CPAP machine is designed to deliver a continuous supply of pressurised air to your nose or mouth via a CPAP mask.
+A CPAP device is designed to deliver a continuous supply of pressurised air to your nose or mouth via a CPAP mask.
 The air pressure delivered by the machine is designed to hold your airway open, preventing it from collapsing or narrowing while you sleep.
 The air pressure is either prescribed by your sleep clinic, or the machine itself will set the pressure for you.

 Can I buy a CPAP machine without a doctor?

-If you’re wondering if you can buy a CPAP machine in the UK without a doctor, yes, you can.
+If you’re wondering if you can buy a CPAP device in the UK without a doctor, yes, you can.
 However, you will need to have completed a sleep test/sleep study to show valid documentation and confirmation that CPAP therapy has been recommended.

-Need help choosing a CPAP machine?
+Need help to choose a CPAP machine?

 Getting used to CPAP therapy